makeabilitylab/physcomp/cpx/cpx.md

 **Figure.** The Circuit Express Playground.
 Image from [Adafruit](https://www.adafruit.com/product/3333).
 {: .fs-1 }

-The Circuit Express Playground (CPX) is an introductory physical computing board created through a partnership by [Adafruit](https://adafruit.com) and [Code.org](https://code.org).
+The Circuit Playground Express (CPX) is an introductory physical computing board created by [Adafruit](https://adafruit.com).
 It is a wonderful electronic prototyping platform and introductory board for learning *electronics* and *programming*.

 Compared with [Arduino](../arduino/index.md), the CPX's advantages for novice makers are twofold:

-1. First, the CPX can be programmed with an easy-to-use drag-and-drop—or block-based—visual programming language called [MakeCode](https://makecode.adafruit.com/), which is similar to [Scratch](https://scratch.mit.edu/).
+1. First, the CPX can be programmed with an easy-to-use drag-and-drop—or block-based—visual programming language called [MakeCode](https://makecode.adafruit.com/) developed by [Microsoft](https://www.microsoft.com/en-us/makecode), which is similar to [Scratch](https://scratch.mit.edu/).
 As students and makers gain experience and expertise, they can switch over to more advanced programming languages such as [CircuitPython](https://learn.adafruit.com/adafruit-circuit-playground-express/what-is-circuitpython) (Python), or [Arduino](https://learn.adafruit.com/adafruit-circuit-playground-express/arduino) (C/C++)

 2. Second, the CPX includes a variety of built-in inputs and outputs, so you do not need to purchase or wire-up external components (or even use a [breadboard](../electronics/breadboards.md)).
 On-board **inputs** include a [LIS3DH accelerometer](https://learn.adafruit.com/adafruit-lis3dh-triple-axis-accelerometer-breakout), a light-level sensor (a phototransistor), multiple push buttons, a microphone, and **outputs** include [neopixel LEDS](https://learn.adafruit.com/neopixels-with-makecode), a speaker, and infrared receivers/transmitters.